pupsette/CompactJson/README.md

 ```
 where the boolean parameter decides whether to indent (pretty-print) the JSON or not.

+There are also overloads for streaming to a `TextWriter` or parsing from a `TextReader`.

 When serializing classes and structs the public properties (with public getter *and* setter) and fields will be serialized and deserialized by default.
 For example:
 ```csharp
 enum JobState